Dear Care and Feeding: My Whole Household Changes When My Stepdaughter Is With Us

 Dear Care and Feeding,

-My husband and I are hoping to start having kids in the near future, and I am excited to tackle most parenting challenges, except one issue that keeps making me anxious; I am a very sleepy person!
-I need at least 8 1/2 hours of sleep a night in order to function, and lack of sleep really impacts my mental and physical health.
-If I don’t get enough sleep I often will fall asleep at work, fall asleep watching TV in the evenings, or generally be grouchy and impatient.
+My husband and I are hoping to start having kids in the near future, and I am excited to tackle most parenting challenges, except one issue that keeps making me anxious: I am a very sleepy person!
+I need at least eight and a half hours of sleep a night in order to function, and lack of sleep really impacts my mental and physical health.
+If I don’t get enough sleep, I often will fall asleep at work, fall asleep watching TV in the evenings, or generally be grouchy and impatient.
 In college I often would develop colds from lack of sleep, so since then I have made it a central priority of my life to sleep enough and my life has improved significantly.

 I always hear about how a side effect of pregnancy is insomnia, and how most new parents spend months at a time totally sleep-deprived.
 Is getting enough sleep something that I could plan to prioritize as a new mom, or are sleepless nights and grumpy and exhausted days all I have to look forward to until my future kids sleep through the night?